neurolibre/docs.neurolibre.org/source/BAREMETAL_TO_BINDERHUB.rst

 ---------------------------------------

 To achieve this, you will instantiate a container (from the image you just pulled) mounted with specific volumes from your computer.
-You will be mounting two directories into the container: :code:`/my_keys` containing the files from :ref:`Pre-setup`, and :code:`/instance_name` containing the terraform recipe and artifacts.
+You will be mounting two directories into the container: :code:`/my_keys` containing the files from :ref:`Pre-setup`, and :code:`/instance_name` containing the terraform recipe, artifacts and API keys.

 .. warning:: The Docker container that you will run contain sensitive information (i.e. your ssh keys, passwords, etc), so never share it with anyone else.
              If you need to share information to another developer, share the Dockerfile and/or these instructions.